Meet the MISSION ATLANTIC Scientists: Guillem Chust, Lead on Pelagic Mapping: ecosystem, resources and pressures (WP3)

 Where you are from and where you are currently based?

-I was born in São Paulo, Brazil, grew up in Barcelona, Spain, and am currently based in Basque Country.
+I was born in São Paulo, Brazil, grew up in Barcelona, Spain, and I am currently based in the Basque Country.

 Academic background and research areas:

-I am a Biologist with PhD from the University of Paul Sabatier in France.
+I am a Biologist with a PhD from the University of Paul Sabatier in France.
 My research focuses on climate change impacts on marine biodiversity and macroecology.
-Currently, I am head of Climate change on oceans and coasts at AZTI.
+Currently, I am head of climate change on oceans and coasts at AZTI.

 Current role and work within MISSION ATLANTIC:

 I’m co-leading WP3 on pelagic mapping.
 We’ve found important evidence showing how the vertical structure of the water column influences the horizontal distribution of fish communities across the Atlantic.
 From this knowledge, we are working on modelling fish stock distribution fully in 3D!